How to Create Sales, Onboarding, and Service Processes that will Wow Clients

 The life of a business owner is a demanding one.
 Who has time to think about the client’s experience when you are focused on getting work done?
-But, the client experience is as important as the service.
+However, the client experience is just as important as the service itself.

 We’ve all been there.
 The client doesn’t grumble, so we think everything is going well.
 But in the meantime, the person couldn’t be more irritated, annoyed, or just plain unhappy.
-This is why you have to delight your clients with excellent customer service mindfully.
+This is why you must delight your clients with excellent customer service, mindfully.
 If we don’t wow them, how can we ever ask for a referral or testimonial?

-Here are a few ways that you can start delighting your clients today.
+Here are a few ways to start delighting your clients today.

 Create an Amazing Sales Process

-Even I am at fault for this sometimes.
+I am sometimes at fault for this as well.
 And, unless you are a born salesperson, the sales process is not easy unless you practice it.
-But, first, you must know what it means to have one.
+But first, you must know what it means to have one.

 What is the sales process?